TuneBot/White/docs/UIItems.md

 	  }
 	}

-It is recommended you create an abstraction for your expander.
-Since its structure is not a standard, white cannot provide the same.
+It is recommended to create an abstraction for your expander.
+Since its structure is not standard, white cannot provide the same.